 - Tissue samples from non-hormone treated cattle are collected at slaughter and analyzed in order for FSIS to provide export certification for this product.

 The Food Safety and Inspection Service (FSIS) has designated AMS as the competent authority for providing verification that cattle meet the specified product requirements outlined in QAD 1013 Procedure.
 The specified product requirements must be met through an approved USDA Quality System Assessment (QSA) Program.
-The QSA Program ensures that the specified product requirements are supported by a documented quality management system and is verified through independent, third-party audits conducted by the QA Division in accordance with QAD 1000 Procedure.
+The QSA Program ensures that the specified product requirements are supported by a documented quality management system and is verified through independent, third-party audits conducted by QAD in accordance with QAD 1000 Procedure.

 In order for FSIS to provide export certification for product: